-7.2.3.2 The District may request additional information from an applicant.
+- 7.2.3.1.4 Evidence submitted by the applicant or the District's staff; and 7.2.3.1.5 Any other information deemed relevant by the District. - 7.2.3.2 The District may request additional information from an applicant.
 Certification will be based on the size and location of an irrigated tract of land, or on the amount and purpose of other uses in calendar year 2004 if the land is within the fully appropriated area or the South Platte Valley Subarea (as shown on Map 1).
 If the land is in the overappropriated area (as shown on Map 2) excluding the South Platte Valley Subarea the certification will be based on those acres irrigated up to the crop year 2002.
 Applicants who believe that information for the year 2002 or 2004 does not reflect customary conditions for that ground water use may produce evidence to support their belief.
-The District will consider this evidence in its determination whether to certify the tract.

-7.2.3.3 A majority vote by the members of the Board of Directors present at a public meeting of the Board shall be required for approval of a variance and an application for certification.
-The Board, in its sole discretion, may re-evaluate any determination on certification.

-7.2.4 Modification of Certified Irrigated Acres or Certified Irrigated Tracts - A ground water user, landowner, or operator of land that intends to make changes to certified irrigated acres or certified irrigated tracts subsequent to the effective date of the Integrated Management Area may make an application to modify the certified irrigated acres or certified irrigated tracts.
-Such application shall be made on forms provided by the District in the same manner as described in 7.2.1 and 7.2.3 of these rules and regulations.

-7.2.4.1 A majority vote by the members of the Board of Directors present at an open meeting of the Board shall be necessary for approval of an application to modify certified irrigated acres.
+The District will consider this evidence in its determination whether to certify the tract. - 7.2.3.3 A majority vote by the members of the Board of Directors present at a public meeting of the Board shall be required for approval of a variance and an application for certification.
+The Board, in its sole discretion, may re-evaluate any determination on certification. - 7.2.4 Modification of Certified Irrigated Acres or Certified Irrigated Tracts A ground water user, landowner, or operator of land that intends to make changes to certified irrigated acres or certified irrigated tracts subsequent to the effective date of the Integrated Management Area may make an application to modify the certified irrigated acres or certified irrigated tracts.
+Such application shall be made on forms provided by the District in the same manner as described in 7.2.1 and 7.2.3 of these rules and regulations. - 7.2.4.1 A majority vote by the members of the Board of Directors present at an open meeting of the Board shall be necessary for approval of an application to modify certified irrigated acres.
 The Board may re-evaluate any determination on certification as necessary.